Treating Alcohol Addiction With Disulfiram

 Can Other Medication Be Taken Alongside Disulfiram?

 Any medications that have alcohol in them should not be taken with disulfiram.
 That includes cough or cold syrups and drops, elixirs, muscle rubs, and tonics.
 Other medications, such as dronabinol, phenytoin, metronidazole, ritonavir, lopinavir, or antibiotic isoniazid can cause increased risk of side effects.
 It’s important to speak to a doctor before starting Disulfiram to ensure that there are no potential drug interactions that could be dangerous.
+It is also important to let a pharmacist know what medication one uses.

-As Disulfiram isn’t intended to cure alcoholism, it won’t help to reduce any side effects of alcohol withdrawals.
+As Disulfiram isn’t intended to cure alcoholism, it won’t help to reduce any side effects of alcohol withdrawal.
 Doctors will sometimes prescribe Benzodiazepines in order to reduce the symptoms of withdrawals in their patients.
 Taking these 2 medications together is safe, but users should always consult a medical professional first before taking a new medication.

 What Is Medically Assisted Treatment?